-Each school will notify the Estates Manager and where necessary, the health and safety consultant, of all contracts other than routine maintenance and repairs.
-All construction work in a school must be managed through a MAT approved building consultant or project manager.
+Each school will notify the Head of Estates and where necessary, the health and safety consultant, of all contracts other than routine maintenance and repairs.
+All construction work in a school over £50k must be managed through a MAT approved building consultant or project manager.